marcusgalves/gemini-tts-api/README.md

     * Content-Type: `audio/wav`
     * Body: The binary audio data in WAV format.
 * **Error Responses:**
-    * `400 Bad Request`: Invalid input, such as missing required fields or an invalid voice name.
+    * `400 Bad Request`: Invalid input, such as missing required fields, an invalid voice name, or a proxy connection failure.
     * `404 Not Found`: If the endpoint path is incorrect.
     * `500 Internal Server Error`: If there's an issue on the server-side during audio generation or with the Gemini API client setup.
     * `502 Bad Gateway`: If the API encounters an error while communicating with the upstream Gemini API.